Weight polytopes and saturation of Demazure characters: Introduction

 To establish Theorem \ref{lattice}, we first initiate an in-depth study of the Demazure weight polytopes $P_\lambda^w$.
 In particular, in Section \ref{sectionconvexitysetup} we describe $P_\lambda^w$ as the convex hull of a simple set of vertices.
 We employ techniques of Geometric Invariant Theory (GIT) in Section \ref{GITsection} to derive a sufficient set of inequalities that determine when $\mu \in P_\lambda^w$.
 These inequalities are strengthened in Section \ref{ineq-comb} to a smaller set of necessary and sufficient inequalities by recasting the geometric results into combinatorial language.
 This is done via the \emph{Demazure product} on $W$; we recall the definition of this operation and derive the properties we need in Section \ref{ineq-comb}.
 In Section \ref{faces}, we study the faces of the polytope $P_\lambda^w$.
 Here, we find (Corollary \ref{facetDemazurestructure1}) that the faces of the polytope are themselves Demazure weight polytopes associated to Levi subgroups of $G$.
+It would be fruitful to compare these results with the results in \cite{TW} on faces and inequalities of Bruhat interval polytopes.
+Note that the collection of Bruhat interval polytopes and the collection of type $A$ Demazure polytopes are distinct but overlapping; see Remark \ref{BIP}.

 With all of this, we can begin constructing the proof of Theorem \ref{lattice} and the saturation of Demazure characters.
 In Section \ref{IntegralPoints} we prove a key result (Proposition \ref{indsketch}) which will be used in an inductive approach to the theorem.
 Finally, we derive the saturation of Demazure characters for type $A_r$ in Section \ref{sectiontypeA} and the remaining classical types in Section \ref{sectiontypesbcd}.
 In Section \ref{exceptionals}, we report on our proof of saturation for types $F_4$ and $G_2$ using computer calculations.
 There we rephrase Theorem \ref{lattice} in terms of the convex cone defined by the inequalities of Section \ref{ineq-comb} and examine the Hilbert basis of the underlying semigroup of interest.
 We make a connection between the saturation of Demazure characters in any simple type and the smallest possible Hilbert basis (Proposition \ref{PropP}), and conclude with a conjecture concerning the remaining exceptional types.